 Students with a strong interest in psychology should consider pursuing the master's degree or Ph.D. in one of the many subfields of psychology.
 Speak with your Academic Advisor for more information during a time outside of the pre-registration meeting.

 Austin Peay State University also offers masters programs in Psychology.
-The master of arts is offered for those wishing to enter the fields of Community Counseling, School Counseling, or Industrial/Organizational Psychology.
+The master of science is offered for those wishing to enter the fields of Mental Health Counseling, School Counseling, or Industrial/Organizational Psychology.
 An Educational Specialist (Ed.S.) degree with a concentration in School Counseling is also offered.

 For more information, please contact the coordinators of each program: